Hungry Happenings

 collage of images showing how to make cheeseburger dip using bacon, hamburger, ketchup, mustard, Worcestershire sauce, sour cream, cream cheese, cheddar cheese, and tomatoes.

-1. Cut ¾ pound of bacon into small pieces.
+1. Cut ¾ pounds of bacon into small pieces.

 2. Place the bacon pieces in a large skillet and set over medium-high heat.